okffi/maas-server/README.md

 Specifically, `boundaries` is used to specify spatial limit; `before` and `after` are timestamps to limit selection (moments of time indicated by either of the timestamps are excluded from selection).

-If a `plan_id` is provided, the report will only cover areas that are part of the specified plan.
+If a `planID` is provided, the report will only cover areas that are part of the specified plan.

 Baseline reports are based on carefully processed data, realtime reports are based on community data.